 Microsoft XML Notepad - An XML editor that can help create and edit metadata records directly in XML code.
 The software is free to download but only available for PC systems.

 - Instructions for using XML Notepad [PDF]

 - Sample Starter Template [XML] - A starter metadata record that can be filled in with content.

-The USGS Instructional Memorandum IM OSQI 2015-3 Fundamental Science Practices: Review and Approval of Scientific Data for Release discusses when metadata requirements apply and when a metadata review is required.
+The USGS Survey Manual chapter SM 502.8 Fundamental Science Practices: Review and Approval of Scientific Data for Release discusses when metadata requirements apply for release of scientific data.